virtualstaticvoid/heroku-buildpack-r/README.md

 This buildpack can be used in conjunction with other supported language stacks on Heroku by using the [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) buildpack.

-See the example [test applications](test) which show how to use R from the console and a simple Ruby application.
+See the example [test applications](test) which show how to use R from the console and various other examples.

 ## R Binaries
-The binaries used by the buildpack are hosted on the AWS S3 at [s3://heroku-buildpack-r](https://heroku-buildpack-r.s3.amazonaws.com).
+The binaries used by the buildpack are hosted on AWS S3 at [s3://heroku-buildpack-r](https://heroku-buildpack-r.s3.amazonaws.com).

 See the [heroku-buildpack-r-build](https://github.com/virtualstaticvoid/heroku-buildpack-r-build) repository for building the R binaries yourself.

 ## Caveats
-Due to the size of the R runtime, the slug size on Heroku, without any additional packages or program code, is approximately 98Mb.
+Due to the size of the R runtime, the slug size on Heroku, without any additional packages or program code, is approximately 90Mb.
 If additional R packages are installed by the `init.r` script then the slug size will increase.

 ## Credits